- 1 Basic Course Information

 - Describe applicable laws and governmental regulations relating to digital privacy, security, and computer crime

-This course is organized into five units of varying length.
-Objectives for each unit are listed below:
+This course is organized into five units of varying length:

 - Unit 2: Legal Process and Critical Reasoning

 - Unit 3: Intellectual Property

 - Unit 4: Transactional Law

 - Unit 5: Regulatory, Compliance, and Liability Issues

 |Name: Marc Friedenberg (please just call me “Marc”)|